3MT® Rules & Eligibility

 - No additional electronic media (e.g. sound and video files) are permitted

-- No additional props (e.g. costumes, musical instruments, laboratory equipment) are permitted
+- No note cards or additional props (e.g. costumes, musical instruments, laboratory equipment) are permitted

 - Presentations are limited to three minutes maximum and challengers exceeding three minutes are disqualified

 - Presentations are to be spoken word (eg. no poems, raps or songs)